KshitijSawhney/luaCode/prototype1/readme.txt

     forth if asked to move to the blobk it is present at.

 For future iterations:
-    -it makes more sense to split apart files based on use, and use shell.run() commands with corresponding arguments.
+    -it makes more sense to use commands with corresponding arguments and use #args.

 nice-to-haves:
     -ability to deploy turtles remotely,